PaddlePaddle/docs/docs/design/concepts/python_data_feeding.md

 ## Design of LoDTensorBlockingQueue
-`LoDTensorBlockingQueue` is a blocking queue with a fixed `capacity` and accepts `std::vector<framework::LoDTensor>` with shapes indicated by `dims`.
+`LoDTensorBlockingQueue` is a blocking queue with a fixed `capacity` and accepts `std::vector<framework::DenseTensor>` with shapes indicated by `dims`.
 Since `LoDTensorBlockingQueue` must be constructed using `capacity` and `dims`, it cannot be a `Variable` type.
 Therefore, a `LoDTensorBlockingQueueHolder` is designed to defer construction of `LoDTensorBlockingQueue`.

 ```C++
 class LoDTensorBlockingQueueHolder;